spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

-According to the [Kubernetes reference documentation](/reference/providers/kubernetes-v2/#resource-management-policies), certain resources are "versioned", meaning that anytime a change is made to an object's manifest and deployed using Spinnaker, it is redeployed with a new version suffix (`-vNNN`).
+According to the [Kubernetes reference documentation](/reference/providers/kubernetes-v2/#resource-management-policies), certain resources are "versioned," meaning anytime a change is made to an object's manifest and deployed using Spinnaker, it is redeployed with a new version suffix (`-vNNN`).
 This is critical to supporting immutable deployments, as rolling out new ConfigMaps, secrets, or other versioned resources should require any manifests that reference them to be updated as well.
-Luckily, Spinnaker makes handling these updates easy as explained [below](#binding-artifacts-in-manifests).
+Luckily, Spinnaker makes handling these updates easy, as explained [below](#binding-artifacts-in-manifests).

 # Binding Artifacts in Manifests